Follow-ups, now with priorities

 • “All high priority and above follow-ups must be exported to our issue tracker”

-Policies can be used to track your organisation’s commitments, define SLAs, and check adherence to them.
+Policies can be used to track your organization’s commitments, define SLAs, and check adherence to them.
 And now they can also be applied to follow-ups depending on their priorities.
 Policies then have the ability to be checked ad hoc, or delivered as a regular report.
-Allowing you to have visibility over all parts of your organisation.
+Allowing you to have visibility over all parts of your organization.

 Follow-up priorities can also be combined with Workflows to perform actions based on the priority.
 For example: